10 things to do in London in August

-To be in London in August is to experience opportunities that you could not witness at any other time; you have outdoor activities of all kinds, to enjoy a lively city like no other.
-These are exclusive ideas for this month, so do not miss anything and take note, so your trip will be organized with your tastes and to enjoy as a Londoner.
+Being in London in August is to experience opportunities that you could not witness at any other time; you have outdoor activities of all kinds, to enjoy a lively city like no other.
+These are exclusive ideas for this month, so do not miss anything and take note, so your trip will be organized with your tastes and to enjoy as a Londoner more.

-The temperature does not vary much from July but it is still warm, this allows you to live in the street all day and immerse yourself in art, traditional food, drinks and music.
+The temperature does not vary much from that of July but is still warm, this allows you to live on the street all day and so immerse yourself in art, traditional food, drinks and music.

 1. Notting Hill Carnival

 This famous and colorful carnival is held for three consecutive days in August.
 Each day with its parade full of feathers and colorful to the sound of Caribbean music.
 You can see percussion groups, the costume contest (for adults and children) and the big parade with floats.

 This carnival has its origins in the nineteenth century, when slavery was abolished in the former colonies of Trinidad and Tobago.
 In 1964 it was born in London as a form of expression of the London Afro-Caribbean community.